ClimenteA/Local-Remote-Developer-Jobs-Aggregator/README.md

 # Local Remote Developer Jobs Aggregator

 Easily keep track the jobs you've applied in one place.
-Modify it with your own prefered job boards.
+Fork it and modify it with your own prefered job boards.

-### Quickstart
+## Quickstart

 - clone this repo;
 - [install bunjs](https://bun.sh/docs/installation);